ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Gear VR is a trademark or registered trademark of Samsung Electronics Co., Ltd.
 <br>
-​Windows is a trademark or registered trademark of Microsoft Corporation
+Windows is a trademark or registered trademark of Microsoft Corporation

 <br>

-## \*Secret\* gyro/motion gamepad emulation in new version
+## \*Secret\* gyro/motion gamepad emulation

-Now you can use the controller like a gyro gamepad.
-Gyro aiming together with analog touch stick (needn't press) are supported.
-Gamepad buttons and sticks are added to key assignment list for mapping to touchpad press (8 directions, center and lower edge), other 5 buttons and 12 motions.
+You can use the controller like a gyro gamepad, with gyro aiming together with analog touch stick (needn't press).
+Gamepad buttons and sticks are available in key assignment list for mapping to touchpad press (4 directions, center and lower edge), other 5 buttons and 12 gesture motions.

 To use the gamepad mode, install [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0), edit the file "C:\Program Files\Gear VR Controller\Gear_VR_Controller.dll.config" (default, text editor needs to be run as admin) and restart the app.